 If you have been laid off from a part-time job, yes, you are entitled to benefits.
 You can also receive unemployment benefits if your hours at work have been reduced, as long as you're not earning more than the weekly benefit amount.
 Any part-time wages you earn while receiving benefits will be subtracted from your weekly unemployment check.
-Some states allow worksharing plans.
-Under these plans, employers on two factors:
+Some states allow work-sharing plans.
+Under these plans, employers can reduce their employees' hours or days of work, instead of laying off some of their workers.
+These employees keep their jobs and collect unemployment benefits for the time not worked.